How to cradle a baby? Why cradling is so important for your baby?

 • How to cradle a baby?
 Why cradling is so important for your baby?

-Frequently Asked, Short Answers:
+How to cradle a baby, Frequently Asked, Short Answers:

 How do you cradle a baby to sleep?